openbaton/docs/docs/vim-instance.md

 For each of those types there is a different implementation of the VIM API.
 The NFVO uses a driver mechanism for interacting with VIMs.
 Inside the NFVO folder is a folder called `plugins` where the binary file that implements the interface to your VIM ( i.e. [Openstack][openstack-link] ) should be placed (you can change the folder where Open Baton searches for the plugins by changing the variable `plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton).
 This binary file is the implementation of the interface that communicates with your VIM.

-**Note**: You can implement your own interface just follow the documentation on writing your own [Vim plugin].
+**Note**: You can implement your own interface just follow the documentation on writing your own [VIM driver].

 ## Where do I find the open source plugins?